RantGames/skirmish/README.md

 ## Description of Project:
 A turn-based grand strategy global warfare game played on a real map.
-Implemented in rails and javascript, with react and sidekiq, and using MapBox and pusher APIs
+Implemented in Rails and Javascript using Google Maps and Pusher APIs

 ## How to use the code
 + git clone (this project)